 “Naturally.
 Wasn’t happy about it, though.
 I don’t even know what he meant to do with raw dough anyway.”
 She took a sack from under the counter and picked up a fresh loaf of black bread.

 “Oh, Loretta, there’s no need to give us the fresh ones.
 It’ll be hard as a rock by the time I make it home anyway.
 Save it for someone closer to town.
 Yesterday’s batch is fresh enough for us.”

-Tomas jumped as she brought her hands down on the counter.
-“Yesterday’s batch isn’t fresh enough for the birds outside and bite your tongue for suggesting it!”
+Loretta brought her hands down on the counter, making Tomas jump.
+“Yesterday’s batch isn’t fresh enough for the birds outside, and bite your tongue for suggesting it!”
 Flour, black like soot, filled the air for a few moments, slowly resettling on any surface it could find.